Make a DIY Christmas Tree Shelf from free plans from Ana White! The wooden Christmas tree shelf is a fun and quick project for any DIYer.

 ** Since I used a 1×6 for the bottom shelf, it sticks out 2 inches farther.
 I lined up the side 1×4 with the back side edge.

-Here it is all put together!
+Here is the wooden Christmas tree with shelves all put together!
 Fill in the holes with wood filler and let everything dry (I left it overnight).